 - All prospective hand stripping clients must schedule a 1 hour preliminary appointment in which their dog will be groomed and evaluated (temperament and coat) to see if they are a good candidate for hand stripping at our shop.

 - Due to the very specific nature of hand stripping, all hand strip dogs must be on an 8 week or less schedule.
 No exceptions.

-- Since our hand stripping appointments fill out far in advance, we strongly suggest you book your year out as soon as the year is open (usually in October of the preceding year).
+- Since our hand stripping appointments fill out far in advance, we suggest you book your year out as soon as the year is open (usually in October of the preceding year).

 Dematting is a time consuming process that, depending on the severity of the matting, can be painful as well.
-We all love long and fluffy cuts, but for the well-being of our pet-clients, we reserve the right to refuse this service if we deem the matting too severe or if there are behavioral issues that make dematting dangerous.
+We all love long and fluffy coats, but for the well-being of our pet-clients, we reserve the right to refuse this service if we deem the matting too severe or if there are behavioral issues that make dematting dangerous.

 Things to Know About Dematting

 - It’s an emotionally challenging process for most pets.

 - If a pet repeatedly comes in matted, we will not continue to offer our dematting services.